About The Western Channel Observtory

 The Western Channel Observatory (WCO) serves as a vital hub for oceanographic research and biodiversity monitoring in the Western English Channel.
-At the heart of this observatory, dedicated researchers conduct regular in situ measurements at the coastal station L4 and the open shelf station E1, utilizing the research vessels of the esteemed Plymouth Marine Laboratory and the Marine Biological Association.
+At the heart of this observatory, dedicated researchers conduct regular in situ measurements at the coastal station L4 and the open shelf station E1, utilising the research vessels of Plymouth Marine Laboratory (PML) and the Marine Biological Association (MBA).
 These measurements, combined with PML's expertise in ecosystem modeling and satellite remote sensing, create a comprehensive understanding of the marine environment.
 By integrating diverse observational disciplines, the WCO unravels the intricate complexities of the marine ecosystem, shedding light on its dynamics and providing valuable insights for conservation and management efforts.

 Here are some key dates which influenced the Western Channel Observatory.

 Marine Biological Association is created.
 The Marine Biological Association (MBA) has been committed to advancing research into our oceans and the diverse ecosystems they sustain for a remarkable duration, making it one of the oldest societies of its kind in the world.